austinconnor/memex/README.md

+# MemEx
+Program for automated Linux memory extraction and process analysis Intended to use for Linux malware analysis.

-# memex
+# Usage
-Linux Memory Extractor and Process Information Analytics